DevGraham/ReactTesting/README.txt

 Within this Repository, we will be testing React code with various technologies such as Cypress and Jest.

+This Repository builds upon the starter code found in 'https://github.com/MitchelSt/react-testing-starter' for React testing.

 The goal of testing is to check whether an applocation begaves as expected.
 It allows us as devs, to safeguard against unwanted behavior when changes are made.